mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/docs/2_File Logger.md

 The aim of this lab is to log chat conversations to a file using middleware.
 Excessive Input/Output (I/O) operations can result in slow responses from the bot.
 In this lab, the global events are leveraged to perform efficient logging of chat conversations to a file.
 We will continue to extend the code from the previous lab.

-This lab refers to the project in code\file-core-Middleware.
+Import the project from code\file-core-Middleware in Visual Studio.

 ## 2. An inefficient way of logging

 A very simple way of logging chat conversations to a file is to use File.AppendAllLines as shown below in the code snippet.
 File.AppendAllLines opens a file, appends the specified string to the file, and then closes the file.
-However, this can be very inefficient way of logging as we will be opening and closing the file for every message from the user/bot.
+However, this can be very inefficient way of logging as we will be opening and closing the file for every message from the user/bot. tu
 ````C#
 public class DebugActivityLogger : IActivityLogger
 {